margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Spiritual Lessons From Every Relationship ##
 A lesson on reading and speaking up.
-A lesson on singing, playing music, and music history in the South.
+A lesson on singing, playing music, and music history in the South, especially in Norfolk.
 A lesson on how Black Lives are Amazing in Norfolk.
 A lesson on the Spanish roots of African Americans.
 A lesson on the Jamaican roots of African Americans.